WCCMS-UTAustin/3DTFM/README.md

 ### Optional

 1. For computing normal vectors of meshes with Tensorflow: [cuda](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)
-2. For either processing z-stack images from scratch or preparing inputs to this software: The object-oriented version of [FM-Track](https://github.com/elejeune11/FM-Track/tree/objectoriented)
+2. For either processing z-stack images from scratch or preparing inputs to this software: [Fiji (an ImageJ distribution)](https://github.com/fiji/fiji) and the object-oriented version of [FM-Track](https://github.com/elejeune11/FM-Track/tree/objectoriented)

 ## Installation